-- a) Access to a three phase power supply shall be provided at the boundary of the road frontage of each lot of an industrial, commercial or residential subdivision. - b) Subdivisions containing rights-of-way not longer than 60.0m may have individual service duct systems (orange 50mm minimum diameter PVC) or appropriately sized service mains cable installed from a service box on the road frontage down the right-of-way to each rear allotment.
+- a) Access to a three phase power supply shall be provided at the boundary of the road frontage of each lot of an industrial, commercial or residential subdivision. - b) Subdivisions containing rights of way not longer than 60.0m may have individual service duct systems (orange 50mm minimum diameter PVC) or appropriately sized service mains cable installed from a service box on the road frontage down the right of way to each rear allotment. - c) Subdivisions containing rights of way exceeding 60.0m shall have electrical reticulation to the main body of the rear allotments.

-- c) Subdivisions containing rights-of-way exceeding 60.0m shall have electrical reticulation to the main body of the rear allotments. - d) Fusing and "network connection points" shall be to the satisfaction of the line owner.
-No service duct system extending from a service box, within a right-of-way shall be longer than 60.0m.
-No service duct system in road reserve shall be longer than 10.0m. - e) Where either the service mains or the line owner's electrical reticulation is installed within the sealed area of a right of way the cable is to be installed within a duct or a spare duct is to be laid beside the cable. - f) Appropriate registration of Easements In Gross to the line owner's requirements shall be provided by the landowners prior to livening for all electrical reticulation cables, service boxes and ducting on private property including right-of-ways.
-Where service cables cross others properties or rightof-ways private easements between lots will be required prior to livening. - g) Where multiple driveways make it impractical to position a service box at a common boundary between lots or where a narrow road frontage width of a lot makes the location of a service box vulnerable to damage, it is permissible to install a service duct (orange 50mm minimum diameter PVC) in the road reserve from a service box offset no more than 10.0m from the affected lot. - h) Any ducting systems installed in the road reserve area shall be considered as part of the electrical reticulation system for the purpose of as-built records. - i) Any excavation within the existing road reserve is subject to Council's approval and a road opening notice permit issued by Council.
+- d) Fusing and "network shall be to the satisfaction of the line owner.
+No service duct system extending from a service box, within a right of way shall be longer than 60 meters.
+No service duct system in road reserve shall be longer than 10 meters. - e) Where either the service mains or the line owner's electrical reticulation is installed within the sealed area of a right of way the cable is to be installed within a duct or a spare duct is to be laid beside the cable. - f) Appropriate memorandum of easements in gross to the line owner's requirements shall be provided by the land developers for all electrical reticulation cables, service boxes and ducting on private property including rights of way.
+Where service cables cross others properties or rights of ways private easements between lots will be required prior to livening. - g) Where multiple driveways make it impractical to position a service box at a common boundary between lots or where a narrow road frontage width of a lot makes the location of a service box vulnerable to damage, it is permissible to install a service duct (orange 50mm minimum diameter PVC) in the road reserve from a service box offset no more than 10.0m from the affected lot. - h) Any ducting systems installed in the road reserve area shall be considered as part of the electrical reticulation system for the purpose of as built records. - i) Any excavation within the existing road reserve is subject to Council's approval and a road opening notice permit issued by Council.

-10.2.4 Location and Capacity
+10.2.4 Location and capacity